utkarsh-choudhary/document-summarisation/README.md

 This will:

     Build the Docker images for both the backend (FastAPI) and frontend (React) if they don't already exist.
-    Start the containers according to the configurations specified in docker-compose.yml.
+    Start the Containers according to the configurations specified in docker-compose.yml.

 3. Access the Application